 At more than 120 years old, Riverside Cemetery is one of the oldest cemeteries in PA.
 It also has one of the loveliest and most serene locations, overlooking the Schuylkill River.
 This ensures a year-round population of wildlife, completing the peaceful scene.

 SS.
 Peter and Paul Cemetery is part of the Archdiocese of Philadelphia and also features a community mausoleum.
 Located nearby is Ridley Creek State Park, which lends to the beauty of the area.
 Choosing SS.
 Peter and Paul Cemetery means a burial site set amidst mature landscaping and gardens that are lovingly tended all year long.

 Interested in learning more about cemeteries in Pennsylvania, or learning about the benefits of pre-planning your funeral?
-Check out our cemetery directory now.
+Check out cemeteries in PA now

 Search by State or Zip Code